ms/buildtogether.tech/src/starting.md

 One goal of project courses is to move learners from the left side of
 <a figure="four-models-of-instruction"/> to the right.
 Most of the learning will
 take place in a team or on your own; the instructor's job is to mentor rather than to lecture.
-Using the terms of <a section="thinking"/>, a project course is where your school starts treating you like a competent practitioner rather than like a novice.
+Using the terms of [% x thinking %], a project course is where your school starts treating you like a competent practitioner rather than like a novice.